On the Build menu, click System File Specification, or click the button on the toolbar.

 After specifying the locations of your files, click Next to have BuildPlus find your files.

 Selecting specific databases and 800xA graphics locations

 - The left panel displays "databases to select from"; all databases of the specified type found by BuildPlus in the specified search paths.
 If you wish to change the search path to find additional databases, use the Back button.

 - The right panel displays "databases to be included in the build", including any database names entered previously (provided they were located in the search).
 If only one database was found during the search, it will be automatically moved into the final list.

 - Move a database from one list to another by selecting it from the initial list and clicking the enabled Add or Remove button as required.
 Using the CTRL or SHIFT key in combination with the mouse can make multiple database selections.

 - If a database has "Unimplemented Type" listed for the file size, BuildPlus has identified that it cannot process the file, and that file cannot be selected.

 - The Next/Finish button will be enabled when there is at least one database in the final list.

 - To proceed with the build without selecting any databases of a given type, use the checkbox Check here to continue without selecting any databases.
 You may also use the Back button to omit that type of database from the build.

-Databases Chosen lists all your selections once databases of each specified type are chosen.
-If corrections need to be made, press the Back button to review the database selection panels.
+System File(s) Chosen lists all your selections so far.
+If corrections need to be made, press the Back button to review the system file selection panels.
 Otherwise, press the Finish button to continue.
 After some database processing, the Configuration Wizard will appear.